 Beheadings by the Islamic State in Tripoli.‘A Tour Guide’s Speech’ by John Kolyav The Society January 23, 2017 Poetry, Terrorism 2 Comments “Tourist, see this stained beach in Tripoli Where one and twenty men were forced to kneel Ere cutting down their heads by unholy Fanatics, as god’s servants themselves feel They are still at large, offer flesh and blood And mock god by empty prayer, fasting But their most heinous deeds no wave or flood Can wipe; sad tale this shore will ever sing.
 Who foster them?
 Think, none else—you and I!
 They grow strong daily on our tolerance O if we take up arms we need not die And the world for thriving has a fair chance.
 Unreasonably heads roll to the sea: When bigots exist none from threat is free.”
 Aged 53, John Kolyav is an Indian national.
 A postgraduate, he worked as a teacher for twenty years.
 He has published three books of poetry and five novels in Malayalam and a novelette in English entitled, “Asexuality.”
 He has won four state level awards for literature.
 He was the runner-up in the Holland Park Press International Contest in February 2014 for his poem “Flames of no Masks.”
 In the UPLI Global Poetry Contest in 2015, he won the Silver Medal for the Judy Cheung Award and was a Finalist of the Rex Valentine Award.
-NOTE: The Society considers this page, where your poetry resides, to be your residence as well, where you may invite family, friends, and others to visit.
-Feel free to treat this page as your home and remove anyone here who disrespects you.
-Simply send an email to email@example.com.
-Put “Remove Comment” in the subject line and list which comments you would like removed.
-The Society does not endorse any views expressed in individual poems or comments and reserves the right to remove any comments to maintain the decorum of this website and the integrity of the Society.
-Please see our Comments Policy here.
-Share this:Click to share on Twitter (Opens in new window)Click to share on Facebook (Opens in new window)Click to print (Opens in new window)Click to share on LinkedIn (Opens in new window)Click to share on WhatsApp (Opens in new window)Click to email this to a friend (Opens in new window)Click to share on Pinterest (Opens in new window) 2 Responses Margaret O'Discol January 24, 2017 ‘They grow strong daily on our tolerance’,….great line!
+NOTE TO READERS: If you enjoyed this poem or other content, please consider making a donation to the Society of Classical Poets.
+The Society of Classical Poets does not endorse any views expressed in individual poems or comments.
+CODEC News:Share this:Click to share on Twitter (Opens in new window)Click to share on Facebook (Opens in new window)Click to print (Opens in new window)Click to share on LinkedIn (Opens in new window)Click to share on WhatsApp (Opens in new window)Click to email this to a friend (Opens in new window)Click to share on Pinterest (Opens in new window) 2 Responses Margaret O'Discol January 24, 2017 ‘They grow strong daily on our tolerance’,….great line!
 Reply John Kolyav January 24, 2017 Thank you very much, dear Margaret!
 Reply Leave a Reply Cancel ReplyYour email address will not be published.CommentName* Email* Website Notify me of follow-up comments by email.
 Notify me of new posts by email. Δ This site uses Akismet to reduce spam.
 Learn how your comment data is processed.